-- 1) Teams are allowed to repair broken motor and motor controller wires at their own risk. - 2) While the Limit Switch pictured below is considered an electronic, per a Game Design Committee ruling, the "arm" of the switch is designed to be bendable and can be legally bent.
+- 1) Teams are allowed to repair broken motor and motor controller wires at their own risk. - 2) External modifications to the V5 Joystick (those that do not penetrate the surface in any form or fashion) are permitted.
+You might even see a 3D-printed rig attached to a joystick that uses "paddle triggers". - 3) While the Limit Switch pictured below is considered an electronic, per a Game Design Committee ruling, the "arm" of the switch is designed to be bendable and can be legally bent.